DeanoBurrito/minos/README.md

 # Project Layout
 Currently there are a number of top-level directories, each of these is a mostly isolated sub-project.
 - `apps/`: Coming soon! (depending on your definition of soon)
-- `boot/`: This is where the bootloaders live.
-They're mutually exclusive when building, and can be selected in the kernel makefile.
+- `boot/`: Bootloaders like here.
+They're mutually exclusive when building, the current one is selected in the root makefile.
-- `kernel/`: Here is the kernel itself, this is where the exciting buiness happens.
-There's some shared headers in boot dir, in order to receive data from the bootloader.
+- `kernel/`: Here is the kernel itself, this is where the good stuff happens.
+There's a shared header from the boot dir (BootInfo.h).
 - `kernel-disk/`: Kernel init disk.
 Loaded with the kernel binary, contains code and data that is not essential enough to be built into the kernel itself.
 - `syslib/`: System library.
-Contains a collection of utility code, nothing specific to kernel or user development.
+Contains utility code, replacements for parts of the C++ stdlib.
+Statically linked.
 - `userlib/`: Userspace library.
 Contains code for performing syscalls and other useful functions.

 The `build/` and `include/` directories in each project same the same purpose, storing compiled and linked files, and for holding header files.